wallieonline/worc-remote-controller-esp32/README.md

 # worc-remote-controller-esp32
 Firmware for the WORC Remote Controller based on the Espressif ESP32 MCU and ESP-NOW protocol.
-For more information about the project see:
+For more information about the project see:<br/>
 (https://www.wallieonline.nl/blogs/esp-now-remote-control-mini-robots.html)

 ![WORC Robot Controller](https://img.youtube.com/vi/kkPaScOB8mg/hqdefault.jpg)